 Enterprise endpoint management, on one agent, at one price

-TridentStack builds patch management, vulnerability detection, compliance, and policy software for Windows and Linux fleets.
+TridentStack builds patch management, vulnerability detection, compliance, and policy software for Windows, Linux, and macOS fleets.
 One platform, simple pricing, no feature tiers, no enterprise sales process.

 What is TridentStack?